akitikkx/fx-app/README.md

  data for the past thirty days, thirty separate requests are performed by the `RefreshHistoryWorker`, and on app load this is noticeable.

- - Paging 3 is used on the graph screen below the graphs to display all the historical data retrieved from FX Market API and cached for the default currencies.
+ - `Paging 3` is used on the graph screen below the graphs to display all the historical data retrieved from FX Market API and cached for the default currencies.

- - The Android GraphView has a significant impact on the UI especially in conjunction with Paging 3.
-This is noticeable most especially on emulator devices on the graph screen.
+ - The Android GraphView library https://github.com/jjoe64/GraphView used in this project has a significant impact on the UI especially in conjunction with Paging 3.
+This is noticeable most especially on emulator devices on the graph screen with delayed rendering.

  ## Architecture
  `FX APP` is built using Kotlin and the following Jetpack components: